 Headline Inflation is now close to the 2% target for most advanced economies

-It slightly decreased since the beginning of the year in most countries (even dropped to 0.6 in France).
+It slightly decreased since the beginning of the year in most countries (it is even at 0.8 in France).
 Core inflation has been slowly decreasing but remains higher than 2% in most countries.